drunk-ish/l4d2_modded_smx/README.md

-**NOTE!!!** i aint no programmer so alot of stuff can get real rusty
+**NOTE!!!** i aint no programmer so alot of stuff can get real rusty lol